The technology that’s enabling location intelligence

 CubeSats are small, lightweight satellites that operate in low Earth orbit.
-This, combined with their low weight, makes CubeSats much cheaper to launch than traditional satellites, leading to a new breed of start-ups that could disrupt the Earth observation market.
+CubeSats much cheaper to launch than traditional satellites, leading to a new breed of start-ups that are disrupting the Earth observation market.
 These new companies are using low-cost, off-the-shelf, components, small teams and rapid product iterations to develop large constellations of small satellites.
 Although these satellites are small, they use super-resolution techniques previously developed for microscopy to obtain high resolution imagery.
-CubeSat start up, Terra Bella (now owned by Google) has achieved spatial resolutions of 90cm (one image pixel equals 90cm on the ground), sufficient to identify street markings for instance.

-Because these constellations – known in industry parlance as flocks – contain many satellites, they are able to revisit the same place on earth frequently making for more accurate changes over time.
-CubeSats make possible applications such as predicting retailer profits by counting the number of cars in store car parks, monitoring construction rates in large cities and predicting crop yields.
+Because these constellations – known in industry parlance as flocks – contain many satellites, they can revisit the same place on earth frequently making for more accurate changes over time.
+Earth Observation make possible local public services applications such as showing environmental change, tracking construction, predicting crop yields and monitoring disaster situations, as well as security applications and retail use cases such as counting the number of cars in store car parks.

 Drones can provide a highly efficient and effective mechanism for local authorities and other public serve providers to harness location intelligence, improve services, reduce costs, and address health and safety risks.
 Evidence from early adopting UK authorities, other organisations and international local government bodies shows that drones can be introduced quickly and effectively to provide immediate benefits.
 Some examples from the study include: